 The 100-year-old house seemed to always be in need of repairs, but was serviceable for its purpose.
 Continuous repairs and upgrades were made.
 When the garage collapsed, the space was repurposed as a “ruins garden” that became a beautiful space for outdoor gatherings, worship and prayer.

 The Community of St. Ninian remained active in the community, including participating in Martin Luther King, Jr. marches and rallies and Gay Pride events.
 In addition to providing short-term housing at the Well, the Community provided financial assistance to individuals for food, housing, utilities and medication, and helped with transportation.
 Financial donations were also made to groups such as Strength for the Journey (for persons with HIV/AIDS), Family Promise, InterFaith Health Clinic, Volunteer Ministries, LEAF, Faith Coalition and others.

-Membership in the Community has varied through the years, ranging from a low of three persons to a high of twelve, and ranging in age from a person in her teens to a person in her eighties.
+Membership in the Community has varied through the years, ranging from a low of three persons to a high of twelve, and ranging in age from a person in her teens to a person in her nineties.
+There has also always been a continuous stream of friends and supporters who participate in the Community.
 2014 was a difficult year when Dale Watermulder, one of the founding members, died.
 He had served as Bursar from the beginning.
 In 2015 Bob Galloway gave up his role as Prior.
 This was a watershed time for the Community.
 Jan Thomas was selected as the new Prior.
 At a Community retreat, an intentional decision was made to continue as a group and to seek direction while continuing the ministry of St. Ninian’s Well.